webda2l/symfony-docs/doctrine/resolve_target_entity.rst

         public function getName(): string;
     }

-Next, you need to configure the ``resolve_target_entities`` option, which tells the DoctrineBundle about the replacement:
+Now configure the ``resolve_target_entities`` option to tell Doctrine how to replace the interface with the concrete class:

 .. configuration-block::